ContextLab/sherlock-topic-model-paper/paxton_changes.md

 ### wordle_analysis_and_fig
+- removed some unused imports & functions
-- wrote function to deal with SPC for correlations (does Fisher z-transform/inverse transform before/after averaging; computes and plots 95% bootstraped CIs)
+- wrote function to deal with SPC for precision/correlations (does Fisher z-transform/inverse transform before/after averaging; computes and plots 95% bootstrapped CIs)
+- added code to fit CountVectorizer and LatentDirichletAllocation models
+  - fit models had previously existed in repo without code for creating
+- adjusted scaling params in trajectory distribution plot to work with new embeddings

 ### corrmats
 - updated axis labels from sentence units to window units
 - updated axis ticks to change based on individual's trajectory length

+### topic_words
+- new, simple notebook.
+Added to show how words in topic_words figure were identified

 ### various feature importance analysis/fig notebooks